Economy of New Zealand: Rogernomics

 The Fourth Labour government, elected in July 1984, moved away from government intervention in the economy and allowed free market mechanisms to dominate.
 These reforms became known as "Rogernomics", named after minister of finance from 1984 to 1988, Roger Douglas.
 The changes included making the Reserve Bank independent of political decisions; performance contracts for senior civil servants; public sector finance reform based on accrual accounting; tax neutrality; subsidy-free agriculture; and industry-neutral competition regulation.
 Government subsidies including agricultural subsidies were eliminated; import regulations were loosened up; the exchange rate was floated; and controls on interest rates, wages, and prices were removed; and personal rates of taxation were reduced.
 Tight monetary policy and major efforts to reduce the government budget deficit brought the inflation rate down from an annual rate of more than 18% in 1987.
 The deregulation of government-owned enterprises in the 1980s and 1990s reduced government's role in the economy and permitted the retirement of some public debt.

 The new Government was faced with an exchange rate crisis the day after it was elected.
 Speculators expected the change of government to result in a 20% devaluation of the New Zealand dollar, which led to the 1984 New Zealand constitutional crisis due to Muldoon's refusal to devalue, worsening the currency crisis further.
 As a result, the dollar was floated on 4 March 1985, allowing for the value of the dollar to change with the market.
 Prior to the dollar being floated, the dollar was pegged against a basket of currencies.

 Financial markets were deregulated and tariffs on imported goods lowered and phased out.
 At the same time subsidies to many industries, notably agriculture, were removed or significantly reduced.
 Income and company taxes were reduced and the top marginal tax rate was reduced from 66% to 33%.
-These were replaced by a comprehensive tax on goods and services (GST) initially set at 10%, then increased to 12.5% and recently increased to 15% in 2011.
+These were replaced by a comprehensive tax on goods and services (GST) initially set at 10%, then increased to 12.5% in 1989 and to 15% in 2010.
 A surtax on universal superannuation was also introduced.
 Many government departments were corporatised, and from 1 April 1987 became State owned enterprises, required to make a profit.
 The new corporations shed thousands of jobs adding to unemployment; Electricity Corporation 3,000; Coal Corporation 4,000; Forestry Corporation 5,000; New Zealand Post 8,000.

 The wage and price freeze of the early eighties coupled with the removal of financial restrictions and a lack of investment opportunities, led to a speculative bubble on New Zealand's sharemarket, sharemarket crash of 1987, in which New Zealand's sharemarket shed 60% from its 1987 peak, and taking several years to recover.